 Self-Sufficiency wage- All training and services provided by the Consortium should lead to occupations that either pay or place participants on the pathway to achieve self-sufficiency; in other words, earn a "living wage."
 Measures of the "living wage" will vary by County and family size and there are many tools available to determine an appropriate "living wage" in each county.
 The Workforce Development Board has decided to use the United Way's ALICE report as a measure of "self-sufficiency."
 A chart will be developed for each County showing the "living wage" for "single" and "family" sized households.
 This chart will take into account ALICE report data and poverty level data.
 Career Advisor discretion will be the main determination if the training being considered will place participants on the career pathway to achieve the local area's living wage.
-They should consult and be knowledgeable on various labor market information.
+They should consult and be knowledgeable on various labor market information and other data for their workforce area to make this determination.